neurocracy/drupal-omnipedia-date/readme.md

-This contains the source files for the "*Omnipedia - Date*" Drupal module, which provides date-related functionality for [Omnipedia](https://omnipedia.app/).
+This contains the source files for the "*Omnipedia - Date*" Drupal module, which provides the simulated date framework and related functionality for [Omnipedia](https://omnipedia.app/).

 ⚠️⚠️⚠️ ***Here be potential spoilers.
 Proceed at your own risk.*** ⚠️⚠️⚠️